Skip to content

 • Each of the world's seafaring chokepoints via its navy

-• Creditor status to nearly every WWII participant, ensuring strong demand for dollars for debt repayment
+• Creditor status to nearly every WWII participant, including Germany and Japan which had lost the war, ensuring strong demand for dollars for debt repayment

 The System's Contradiction